wso2-attic/docs-ciam-cloud/en/docs/get-started/ciam-cloud-concepts.md

     <tr>
         <th>Attributes</th>
         <td>
             The attributes of the organization.
-For example: sector, corporation, industry, etc.
+For example, sector, corporation, industry, etc.
         </td>
     </tr>
 </table>